cosmos/developer-portal/ida-customizations/ida-course/LPs/week-0/index.md

 As all blockchain ecosystems keep on growing and maturing, product stacks and terminologies evolve.
 Thus, please be aware that Cosmos is also known as **the Interchain**.
 The terms "Cosmos", "Interchain Ecosystem", and "Interchain" are synonymous with each other, and the various tools available to developers ("the stack") can be referred to collectively as the **Interchain Stack**.

-However, blockchains created using the Cosmos SDK are typically referred to as "Cosmos chains"
+However, blockchains created using the Cosmos SDK are typically referred to as "Cosmos chains".

 </HighlightBox>